SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 #### manner of articulation

-The manner of articulation is described by 5 manner distinctive features.
+Featurally, the manner of articulation is described by 5 manner distinctive features.
 The 5 manner distinctive features are [+/- continuant], [+/- nasal], [+/- strident], [+/- lateral], [+/- delayed release].

 ##### continuant